bastibe/jbof/README.md

 Many datasets consist of large collections of disjointed files, often with various levels of metadata.
 Managing such a dataset is finicky and error-prone.
 JBOF standardizes the creation and access to such a dataset.

+JBOF is free software under the terms of the GPL v3 license.

 ## Structure

 In JBOF, a dataset consists of many *entries*, each of which may contain many *data*.
 The dataset, each entry, and each datum can have arbitrary metadata.